pindia/hs-predictor/README.md

 For simple scenarios this is actually faster than simulation.
 However for situations with many minions or lots of damage it slows down very quickly.
 For these complex situations TC-130 will automatically switch to the simulation method.
 (For you techies out there, the problem is that calculation is `O(2^n)` while simulation is `O(n*m)` where n is the amount of damage and m is the number of trials to simulate.)

+You can see the core implementation (only 100 lines) here: https://github.com/pindia/hs-predictor/blob/master/core.coffee